crateio/distutils2/docs/source/distutils/apiref.rst

    .. method:: CCompiler.compile(sources[, output_dir=None, macros=None, include_dirs=None, debug=0, extra_preargs=None, extra_postargs=None, depends=None])

       Compile one or more source files.
 Generates object files (e.g. transforms a :file:`.c` file to a :file:`.o` file.)

-      *sources* must be a list of filenames, most likely C/C++ files, but in reality anything that can be handled by a particular compiler and compiler class (eg.
+      *sources* must be a list of filenames, most likely C/C++ files, but in reality anything that can be handled by a particular compiler and compiler class (e.g.
       :class:`MSVCCompiler` can handle resource files in *sources*).
 Return a list of object filenames, one per source filename in *sources*.
 Depending on the implementation, not all source files will necessarily be compiled, but all